-Radon is a naturally-occurring radioactive gas found throughout the U.S., more often in groundwater than surface water.
+Radon is a naturally-occurring radioactive gas found throughout the United States, more often in groundwater than surface water.
 Radon levels taken from Salem's Aquifer Storage and Recovery (ASR) wells are consistent with levels typically found in Salem area groundwater.

-Cryptosporidium is a harmful microbial pathogen found in surface water throughout the U.S. Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
+Cryptosporidium is a harmful microbial pathogen found in surface water throughout the United States.
+Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
 Cryptosporidium must be ingested to cause disease and may be spread through means other than drinking water.
-Monitoring in 2016 did not detect Cryptosporidium in untreated North Santiam River source water.
+Monitoring in 2017 did not detect Cryptosporidium in untreated water from North Santiam River, which is Salem's primary source of drinking water.